lostface/jb-bsw/readme.md

 Next start the dev server
 ```
 npm start

-// first this will do a full build then it will start the dev server
-// if it is done you can open the [http://localhost:3001/app](http://localhost:3001/app) in your browser
 ```
+This will do a full build then it will start the dev server.
+After it is done you can open the [http://localhost:3001/app](http://localhost:3001/app) in your favourite browser

 ### Development